Sharon Gans: Cult allegations

 Gans, and her late husband Alex Horn, founded and operated a "school" of the Fourth Way which some former students have asserted is actually a cult but which Gans had vehemently disputed.
 In December 1978, it was reported that Gans and Horn operated a theatre company in San Francisco where members accused Gans and Horn of brainwashing and violence.
 One former member of their group in New York, recounted specific allegations of public humiliation, forced labor, private adoptions, and ostracizing of former members.

 In 2002, Jeannette Walls reported that Gans, who starred in the documentary film Artists and Orphans: A True Drama which had just been nominated for an Academy Award, had come under fire for various controversial practices, including attempts to force gay men to change their sexual orientation.
 Rosie O'Donnell, who had narrated the documentary, demanded to have her voice removed, claiming on her show that she did not know the connection between the film and Gans.
 "What is my luck that of all the theater groups in the world, the one I pick would be a cult?," she stated on her show.

 Gans died on January 22, 2021.

-Following her death, a class action was filed against her Estate and several others in New York Supreme Court claiming, among other things, that the plaintiffs were duped into becoming unpaid servants of Gans.

 In July 2022, Manhattan Cult Story: My Unbelievable True Story of Sex, Crimes, Chaos and Survival was published by Arcade Publishing.
 Written by Spencer Schneider, it recounts his 23 years as a member of the Gans group.

-According to news reports, the Gans Group continues to operate even after her death.